 Date of birth

-Experienced Championship winger Paul Anderson joined boss Steve Evans' squad after leaving League One side Northampton Town at the end of the 2016/17 season.
+Experienced Championship winger Paul Anderson joined the Stags after leaving League One side Northampton Town at the end of the 2016/17 season.

 After swapping Hull City for Liverpool as a youngster, Anderson was a regular in their under 18s’ side which won the 2006 FA Youth Cup and his outstanding performances earned him a spot on the first team’s bench for their Champions League Round of 16 second leg against Benfica.